ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 ### Holdout

-Do the same for the holdout set
+Do the same and calculate the averages for the holdout sets:

 ```r